 Before moving to Anchorage in 2012, I worked as the in-house graphic designer for Anythink Libraries where I designed the library’s promotional materials, including brochures, bookmarks, fliers, signage and print ads.
 I designed and produced monthly and quarterly newsletters, participated with development of district-wide campaigns, worked closely with vendors to produce Anythink’s printed materials, and collaborated with other departments and branches to support their communications needs.

-Jane worked as the in-house graphic designer for Anythink Libraries before moving to Anchorage in 2012.
-Prior to her time at Anythink, she worked at the branding agency Monigle Associates, where in 2010 she was selected to be part of a three-person design team assembled by Aga Khan University to travel to Kenya, Tanzania, and Pakistan to spearhead their rebranding effort.
-She also worked as a graphic design intern at Art & Anthropology, a boutique design firm.
+For three years I worked at the branding agency Monigle Associates, where in 2010 I was selected to be part of a three-person design team assembled by Aga Khan University to travel to Kenya, Tanzania and Pakistan to spearhead their rebranding effort.
+I developed logos, identity systems, brand guidelines, and client presentations for the agency’s corporate and healthcare industry clients.

-Jane earned a Bachelor of Fine Arts in Communication Design from Metropolitan State University of Denver, and a Bachelor of Arts in Studio Art from Sweet Briar College.
-She is a two-time recipient of the Forsyth Fellowship at the Virginia Center for the Creative Arts (VCCA) and has exhibited in Virginia, Colorado and Alaska.
+I earned a Bachelor of Fine Arts in Communication Design from Metropolitan State University of Denver, and a Bachelor of Arts in Studio Art from Sweet Briar College.
+I am a two-time recipient of the Forsyth Fellowship at the Virginia Center for the Creative Arts (VCCA) and have exhibited in Virginia, Colorado and Alaska.

-Travel and being surrounded by Nature are high on her priority list and Iceland is her favorite place on earth.
-She thinks chickens are pretty cool, can’t get enough of podcasts, and ice cream cones will never be turned down.
-If she was going to be abandoned on an island and could take only one movie with her, Young Frankenstein would win out over Airplane by a tiny margin.
+Travel and hanging out in nature are high on my priority list, and Iceland is my favorite place on earth.
+I’m an animal whisperer, a podcast junkie, and have a slight addiction to ice cream.
+If I was going to be abandoned on an island and could take only one movie with me, Airplane would be the one.